saicharanrajoju/pdf-snake-game/README.md

 * Dynamic colors (`fillColor`), text (`value`), and borders (`/BS`) proved unreliable across viewers.
 * Solution: Used the `.hidden` property for visuals, added a static background grid, and made the food blink.

-## 💡 Next Steps / Ideas?

-This was a fun exploration into PDF limits!
+😊This was a fun exploration into PDF limits!
 Potential future ideas:
 * Score display (using a Text Field).
 * Variable speed.
 * Other `.hidden`-based games?

+## 💡 Got any Ideas?
 Feel free to fork this project, experiment, or open an issue if you have ideas or find bugs! 🙏